Master of Social Work (M.S.W.)

-Explore the social work master’s degree program at the University of Alaska Anchorage
+Explore the Master of Social Work degree program at the University of Alaska Anchorage

-Work with other organizations and disciplines to build and sustain social services
+Engage with individuals, families, communities and organizations to build and sustain

-for people and groups in need, particularly the diverse populations and communities
+social services for people and groups in need — particularly the diverse populations

 Social work scholarships and financial aid

-You may qualify for graduate student scholarships, such as the Dove Kull Social Work Scholarship and Ella Craig/NASW Scholarship.
+You may qualify for scholarships, such as the Dove Kull Social Work Scholarship and Ella Craig/NASW Scholarship.
 Learn more about financial aid opportunities at UAA.

 Master of Public Health/Master of Social Work Dual Degree